How Many WordPress Plugins Are There? How Many Do You Really Need For Your Website?

 Try and avoid updating plugins during your website's peak hours.
 Instead, wait until periods you know things will be slow to perform updates.
 If anything breaks, you don't want it to affect your customers and potentially cost you money.

-If you really want to get technical, set up a staging site and perform updates through there.
+If you really want to get technical, set up a staging site and perform updates through there (check out our list of the best WordPress staging plugins to help you choose the best).
 This will ensure that you can fix the issue before pushing updates to your live site if anything breaks.

 Only Install Reputable Plugins